 1965 - Ferdinand Marcos becomes president.

-1969 - Marcos is re-elected amidst allegations of electoral fraud.
-Marcos supports the US policy in Vietnam.
-There are protests against this.
-Muslim separatists in the south of the country also begin their campaign of guerrilla war.
+1969 - Marcos re-elected amidst allegations of electoral fraud.
+Supports US policy in Vietnam.
+Muslim separatists in south begin guerrilla war.

 1972 - Marcos declares martial law.
-The parliament is suspended, opposition politicians are arrested, censorship is imposed.
+Parliament suspended, opposition politicians arrested, censorship imposed.

-1973 - A new constitution gives Marcos absolute powers.
+1973 - New constitution gives Marcos absolute powers.

-1977 - Opposition leader Benigno Aquino is sentenced to death.
-Marcos delays the execution.
+1977 - Opposition leader Benigno Aquino sentenced to death, but Marcos delays execution.

-1980 - Aquino allowed to travel to the US for medical treatment.
+1980 - Aquino allowed to travel to US for medical treatment.

-1981 - Martial law is lifted.
+1981 - Martial law lifted.
 Marcos wins presidential elections.

-1983 - Aquino returns to the Philippines, but is shot dead as he leaves his plane.
-The military is blamed for the murder.
+1983 - Aquino returns to Philippines, but is shot dead as he leaves plane amid suspicions of official military involvement.

-1986 - Presidential elections see Marcos opposed by Aquino's widow, Corazon.
-Marcos declares himself the winner, but Aquino disputes the result.
-There are mass protests, dubbed "people power", in Manila.
-The military withdraws its support for Marcos, who flees to Hawaii.
-The new government claims Marcos had looted billions of dollars during his time in power.
+1986 - Presidential elections see Marcos opposed by Aquino's widow Corazon.
+Marcos declares himself the winner, but Aquino disputes result.
+Mass protests, dubbed "people power", in Manila see military abandon Marcos, who flees to Hawaii.
+New government says Marcos looted billions of dollars during his rule.

-1989 December - US jets assist Philippine government forces in suppressing an attempted coup.
+1989 December - US jets assist Philippine government forces suppress attempted coup.

-1990 - Military officials are convicted of the murder of Benigno Aquino.
+1990 - Military officials convicted of murder of Benigno Aquino.

-1991 - The US abandons Clark Air Base after a volcanic eruption smothers it with ash.
+1991 - US abandons Clark Air Base after volcanic eruption smothers it with ash.

-1992 - Aquino's defence minister, Fidel Ramos, wins presidency.
-The US closes Subic Bay Naval Station.
+1992 - Aquino's defence minister Fidel Ramos wins presidency.
+US closes Subic Bay Naval Station.

-1996 - Peace agreement reached with Muslim separatist group, the Moro National Liberation Front.
-Another group, the Moro Islamic Liberation Front (MILF), carries on its campaign.
+1996 - Peace agreement reached with Muslim separatist group, Moro National Liberation Front.
+Another group, Moro Islamic Liberation Front (MILF), fights on.

 2000 November - Impeachment proceedings start against President Estrada on allegations of corruption, betrayal of public trust, and violation of the constitution.

 2001 January - Suspension of impeachment causes mass street protests.
-The military withdraws its support and President Estrada stands down on 20 January, still proclaiming his innocence.
-His vice-president, Gloria Arroyo, is sworn in as president.
+Military withdraws support and President Estrada stands down.
+Vice-President Gloria Arroyo sworn in as president.

-2001 March - The MILF declares a ceasefire and says it is ready to hold talks with the government.
+2001 March - MILF declares ceasefire, says ready to hold talks with government.

 2001 April - Joseph Estrada is charged with plundering more than $80m from state funds while in office.
-He is eventually found guilty and jailed for life.
-He wins a pardon.
+Eventually found guilty and jailed for life. although he wins pardon.

-2002 January - US and Filipino armies hold joint counterterror exercises take place near stronghold of the Abu Sayyaf group, which US says has links to Osama Bin Laden.
+2002 January - US and Filipino armies hold joint counter-terror exercises take place near stronghold of Al-Qaeda-linked Abu Sayyaf group.

-2002 October - Series of deadly bomb blasts - on a Manila bus and at three locations in Zamboanga city - are blamed on Islamic militants.
+2002 October - Series of deadly bomb blasts on Manila bus and three locations in Zamboanga city blamed on Islamist militants.

-2003 February Ceasefire between MILF and government breaks down.
-Planned talks are called off in May after a rebel attack on Mindanao kills 30 people.
+2003 February - Ceasefire between MILF and government breaks down.
+Planned talks called off in May after rebel attack on Mindanao kills 30 people.

-2003 July - Government signs ceasefire with MILF ahead of planned talks in Malaysia.
+2003 July - Government signs another ceasefire with MILF ahead of planned talks in Malaysia.

-Army mutiny in Manila; some 300 soldiers seize a shopping centre but surrender peacefully following negotiations.
-President Arroyo declares a state of rebellion.
+Army mutiny in Manila as some 300 soldiers seize shopping centre, but surrender peacefully following negotiations.

-2004 February - Peace talks between government and communist rebel New People's Army start in Norway, but are called off by the rebels in August.
+2004 February - Peace talks between government and Maoist rebel New People's Army start in Norway, but are called off by the rebels in August.

 2004 June - Gloria Arroyo wins May's presidential elections.